Flutterando/yuno/README.md

 </div>

-# Yuno
+# YuNO

-Yuno is a minimalist, open-source retro gaming frontend designed to deliver a nostalgic and efficient gaming experience.
+YuNO is a minimalist, open-source retro gaming frontend designed to deliver a nostalgic and efficient gaming experience.
 This project aims to create a simplified interface for accessing and playing your favorite retro games.

 ## Characteristics